M34R7/delivery-food/README.md

 # Test task - Delivery Food

-Food delivery serves as an evaluative assignment that was assigned to me by Alsodev during the course of my application for the senior front-end position.
+Food delivery serves as an evaluative assignment that was assigned to me by Alsodev during the course of my application for the senior front-end developer position.

 ## Getting Started